Gov. Lalong threatens to arrest community leaders over dirty environment

 Also speaking, Mr Idi Usman, Commissioner for Environment, commended PEPSA for commitment to duties in spite of the lean resources.

-He also pleaded with Plateau residents to properly dispose their domestic wastes at designated centres.
+He also pleaded with Plateau residents to properly dispose of their domestic wastes at designated centres.

 He added that it was very challenging clearing indiscriminate dumps, especially during the rainy season.